 Abstract

 The gut undergoes peristaltic movements regulated by intricate cellular interactions.
-However, they have poorly been explored due to a lack of model system.
+How these interactions emerge in the developing gut remains poorly explored due to a lack of model system.
 We here developed a novel contractile organoid that is derived from the muscle layer of chicken embryonic hindgut.
 The organoid contained smooth muscle cells (SMCs) and interstitial cells of Cajal (ICCs; pacemaker) with few enteric neurons, and underwent periodic contractions.
-The organoid formed by self-organization with morphological arrangements of ICCs (internal) and SMCs (peripheral), allowing identification of these cells in live.
-GCaMP-Ca2+imaging analyses revealed that Ca2+transients between ICC- ICC, SMC-SMC or SMC-ICC were markedly coordinated.
-Pharmacological studies further showed that gap junctions play a role in ICC-to-SMC signaling, and also possible feedback from SMC’s contraction to ICC’s pace-making activities.
+The organoid was formed by self-organization with morphological arrangements of ICCs (internal) and SMCs (peripheral), allowing identification of these cells in live.
+GCaMP-Ca2+imaging analyses revealed that Ca2+transients between ICC-ICC, SMC-SMC or SMC-ICC were markedly coordinated.
+Pharmacological studies further suggested a role of gap junctions in ICC-to-SMC signaling, and also possible mechanical feedback from SMC’s contraction to ICC’s pace-making activities.
 In addition, two organoids with different rhythm became synchronized when mediated by SMCs, unveiling a novel contribution of SMCs to ICC’s pace-making.
-The gut contractile organoid developed in this study offers a useful model to understand the mechanisms underlying the rhythm coordination between/among ICCs and SMCs during gut peristaltic movements.
+The gut contractile organoid developed in this study offers a useful model to understand how the rhythm coordination between/among ICCs and SMCs is regulated and maintained during gut development.

 Related articles